HEALTH & WELLNESS

 • Llama Naturals Kids Multivitamin Gummies are free from all major allergens, including peanuts, tree nuts, corn, gluten, soy, dairy, eggs, and shellfish.

-• Hiya is free of most common allergens but does contain coconut oil powder, which the FDA classifies as a tree nut.
-For families managing tree nut allergies, that's an important distinction.
+• Hiya is free of all major allergens but does contain coconut oil powder.
+For families managing coconut sensitivities, that's worth noting.

 Certifications

-• Llama Naturals Kids Multivitamin Gummies are USDA Organic certified and Certified Plastic Negative through rePurpose Global.
+• Llama Naturals Kids Multivitamin Gummies are USDA Organic certified, Certified Plastic Negative through rePurpose Global, and manufactured in a GMP-certified facility.

 • Hiya holds Clean Label Project certification and manufactures in FDA-registered, cGMP-compliant facilities.